When a staff member leaves, it’s sad. When a number of them leave, it’s a concern, not only for your company, but also your company’s reputation.

 - Demographic attrition – when a specific group of workers (defined by age, ethnicity, gender, etc.) leave the company.

 When voluntary and demographic attrition occurs, it should be a concern for the company because it may suggest structural issues within the organization.
 It could also point to a lack of job satisfaction.
 As an employer or HR manager, having an idea of why someone is leaving is a good place to start when managing attrition.

 Attrition is about how a company can implement a gradual, low impact strategy to a business plan to reduce costs.
 So, what are the benefits of employee attrition?

-- The job duties of the former staff member may have to be transferred to the remaining employees, and this might lead to overworking, eventually causing employee burnout.
+- The job duties of the former staff member may have to be transferred to the remaining employees, and this might lead to overworking, eventually causing burnout.

-- Organizations and businesses may lose valuable employee skills, and this may hurt the overall growth of the organization.
+- Organizations and businesses may lose valuable skills, and this may hurt the overall growth of the organization.

 Employee Attrition Rate

 Employee attrition may be expected or unexpected.
-One way to keep tabs on this recruitment metric is to monitor the employee attrition rate.
-The attrition rate is a metric used to measure the number of employees lost over a specific period who were not replaced.
+One way to keep tabs on this recruitment metric is to monitor the attrition rate.
+The attrition rate is a metric used to measure the number of people lost over a specific period who were not replaced.
 Also known as the churn rate, the term is often used to determine an organization’s ability to retain its staff.

 The attrition rate is presented as a percentage compared to the total workforce.
 Its calculation is simple: